Frequently Asked Questions for Accelerated Admission Program

 A: AD applicants will either be admitted, denied, or transferred to the regular decision applicant pool.
 Once in the regular decision applicant pool, there will be no preference given to former AD applicants, and decisions will be offered through the regular admission cycle.

 Q: What if I am admitted to Emory Law through the AD program, but I decide I donít want to enroll at Emory?

 A: You are not allowed to attend any other law school this year.
 You can apply to other schools for entrance in Fall 2015.

 Q: What if I am admitted to Emory Law through the AD program, but I decide to take time off before I enroll in law school?

 A: AD applicants are not permitted to defer their enrollment.
 If you decide not to enroll this year, you must reapply next year (or at any later time), with no guarantee of admission.

 Q: If I apply through the AD program, am I still eligible for the Woodruff Scholarship?

 A: Yes, AD applicants are eligible to apply for the Woodruff Scholarship.

 Q: Does admission through the AD program affect my financial aid?

-A: Merit-based scholarships will be offered along with admission through the AD program.
-However, student loan information will not be available until later in the spring.
+A: Merit-based scholarships will be offered following admission through the AD program.
+However, the exact amount and student loan information will not be available until later in the admission cycle.